MrDietCola/Logo-generator/README.md

 ## Usage

-The purpose of this app is to allow the user a fast way to create a readme, based off the information of their project.
+The purpose of this app is to allow the user a fast and easy way to generate a custom svg for them to use.

 ## License